Suspect in slaying of Tennessee deputy captured after manhunt

 Wiggins had been already wanted on charges that he assaulted a woman and stole her car when he was pulled over Wednesday, according to a report from the Kingston Springs Police Department.

-That woman was in the car with Wiggins when he pulled the trigger and she is now jailed on a murder charge in Baker's death, according to court documents.
+That woman was in the car with Wiggins when he pulled the trigger, and is now jailed on a murder charge in Baker's death, according to court documents.

 Related

-At the time of the report, Castro-Miles told police Wiggins was "doing meth all night and smoking marijuana."
+Castro-Miles also told police Wiggins had been "doing meth all night and smoking marijuana."
 She told police she planned to press charges, the report said.

+The next day, she was sitting in the car with Wiggins when he shot the deputy, according to local news reports, citing an affidavit filed in Dickson County court.